 The role of electricity, however, should not only be limited to the direct electrification of certain sectors of economy.
 The increasing volume of renewable electricity results in a unique opportunity to ensure a better integration of multiple energy sectors (such as gas, liquid fuels, heat and electricity), which will in turn strengthen the EU efforts to deliver low- and zero-emission solutions for the economy.

 The PKEE acknowledges the future potential of decarbonised and renewable gases in reaching the climate neutrality objective in certain sectors.
 These gases can be used to complement the decarbonisation of those sectors that cannot benefit from direct electrification.
 When economically feasible, green hydrogen can complement battery storage systems and serve as seasonal energy storage.
-However, considering the relatively early stage of development of these technologies, we believe that additional research is necessary and EU funding should be established in order to obtain the know-how necessary for large-scale applications.
+However, considering the relatively early stage of development of these technologies, we believe that additional research is necessary and EU funding should be established in order to obtain the know-how necessary for large-scale applications. know-how necessary for large-scale deployments.

 The PKEE also believes that smart charging technologies will be relevant in the development and introduction of the V2G technology, which enables a bidirectional energy flow between an electric vehicle and the power grid, allowing EVs to be used as mobile energy storage integrated with the grid.
-However, the PKEE draws attention to the fact that the deployment of the vehicle-to-grid technology in different regions needs to be the subject of a case-by-case evaluation in order to enable the system operators to adapt these solutions to the specificity of their local grids.
+However, the PKEE draws attention to the fact that the deployment of the vehicle-to-grid technology in different regions needs to be the subject of a case-by-case evaluation in order to enable the system operators to adapt these solutions to the specificity of their local grids. vehicle-to-grid in individual regions must be evaluated on a case-by-case basis to enable system operators to adapt these solutions to the specific conditions of the electricity network concerned.

 In order to unlock the potential of smart sector integration, a comprehensive framework aimed at facilitation the R&D phase must established, and support must be provided in the demonstration and implementation phases.
 The framework should recognize the need to adapt the existing rules to sector-coupling solutions so as to establish clear rules for the most promising technologies, and provide robust financial support for innovation.
 Furthermore, the PKEE believes that the support for the R&D programs should also foster the development of research infrastructure.
 This support will level the playing field between the Member States, also contributing to the research potential of the whole EU.